seacevedo/Solana-Pipeline/README.md

 5. Log in your newly created VM environment using the following command `ssh -i /path/to/private/ssh/key username@vm_external_ip_address`.
 Login as superuser with the command `sudo su`.
 Type the command `cd ~/Solana-Pipeline/` to `cd` into the `/root/Solana-Pipeline` directory.
 6. Activate the newly created python virtual environment using the command: `source solana-pipeline-env/bin/activate` (You may have to wait a few minutes in order for the vm instance to finish running the setup.sh script and installing all necessary dependancies).
+7. Make sure you update the profiles.yml and schema.yml files in your dbt directory.
+Change the appropriate fields with the correct google cloud project id, dataset name, location, and keyfile path.
-7. You should now have prefect installed.
+8. You should now have prefect installed.
 Run the prefect server locally using the `prefect orion start` command to monitor flows.
 Follow this [video](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb) to help setup SSH in a VS code environment, which allows for port forwarding from your cloud VM to your local machine.
 This is needed to access the Orion UI.
 In another terminal, `cd` into the `flows` directory and run the command `prefect deployment build main_flow.py:run_pipeline -n "solana-pipeline-deployment" --cron "0 0 * * *" -a` to build the prefect deployment that runs at 12:00 AM every day.
 Make sure you setup the following prefect blocks before running:

 | Block Name       | Description  |
 | ------------- |:-------------:|